 I want a Kei Jidousha

-Why don't these cars work in Brazil?
+Why do these cars not work in Brazil?

-If you really like these mini cars, and want to have one in Brazil, understand why they are not successful here:
+If you really like these mini cars, and you want to have one in Brazil, understand why they are not successful here:

 - Brazilians like power and running;

 Unfortunately you will have to live in Japan to enjoy a 100% in a Kei car.
 This proposal works perfectly with the Japanese because of their height and the space they have.